flavienbwk/book-devops/eng/README.md

 Every DevOps and SRE engineer knows: it's impossible for a system to function 100% of the time.
 That's why you cannot expect from a service provider, regardless of the price you pay, to deliver something 100% functional.

-For reference, even Google [doesn't promise more than 99.9% availability](https://workspace.google.com/terms/sla.html) (SLA)[^GoogleWorkspaceSLA] with its capitalization of over 1.3 trillion dollars and its +150,000 rigorously selected employees.
-Amazon (AWS) with its nearly one trillion dollar capitalization only guarantees [no more than 99.5%](https://aws.amazon.com/compute/sla)[^AWSSLA].
+For instance, even Google [does not promise more than 99.9% availability (SLA)](https://workspace.google.com/terms/sla.html)[^GoogleWorkspaceSLA] with its capitalization of over 1.6 trillion dollars and its approximately 150,000 rigorously selected employees.
+Amazon (AWS) with its capitalization of more than 1.4 trillion dollars does not guarantee [more than 99.5%](https://aws.amazon.com/compute/sla)[^AWSSLA].

 ### Better organization to avoid failure